algorandfoundation/xGov/Proposals/xgov-193.md

 Acknowledging the diverse preferences of our gaming community, we are crafting Pigeon Puffs, a delightful spin-off project tailored for casual gamers.
 Embracing the simplicity of classic 2D games like Bounce, Super Mario, and Doodle Jump, Pigeon Puffs offers a charming retreat for those seeking a more relaxed gaming environment within the beloved pigeon-themed universe.

 ### Deliverable
 To ensure a steady stream of excitement and continuous improvement, we will be rolling out the new features every month.
 Each feature release will be well-documented and accompanied by demonstrative videos to provide our users with a clear understanding of the enhancements and how they contribute to the overall gaming experience.

-Our commitment to transparency is reflected in our approach to tracking progress and deliverables:
+Our commitment to transparency is reflected in our approach to tracking progress and deliverables: <a href="https://www.linkedin.com/in/emmanuel-agbavwe/" target="_blank">Ghetto Pigeons: Roadmap</a>

 #### Monthly Feature Releases
 New enhancements will be introduced each month, keeping the community engaged and the gameplay experience fresh.